INSIGNEO/ParOSol-UoS/doc/index.md

 [ILSB TU Wien](https://www.ilsb.tuwien.ac.at/).)

-Note that the data format used by the original ParOSol is not compatible with this version!
-You can use the .h5 as well, but they need to be patched first.

-The changes in code have been tested well at the
-[ILSB TU Wien](https://www.ilsb.tuwien.ac.at/), but are still provided without warranty of any kind.
-Use at your own discretion.
+Note that the data format used by the original ParOSol is not compatible with ParOSol TU Wien.
+The changes in code have been tested well at the [ILSB TU Wien](https://www.ilsb.tuwien.ac.at/), but are provided without warranty of any kind.

 ParOSol-UoS (the code supplied here) is a snapshot of modifications made to ParOSol TU Wien at the University of Sheffield.
 It contains the changes set out in the README file in the root directory.
 The code has been verified using MMS-1, but is provided without warranty of any kind.
 Use at your own discretion.